 The roof terraces atop crescent-shaped Hepworth Court form annular sectors.
 Oriented at forty degrees to navigate this contoured outline, the design utilises triangular, stepped and several angled planters, customised and superimposed over obliquely laid surfaces, within a continuum of natural stone and wood.
 This balanced segmentation of space, while concealing various rooftop mechanisms and technical apparatus, is refined by slim LED light inserts which reiterate Caro Point's slender limestone profiles, Battersea Power Station's 100-metre-high chimneys and Chelsea Bridge's suspension cables.

 We were appointed by a private client to design and build this roof terrace following an in-depth, on-site consultation.
 A dynamic, client-designer detailing process ensued, outlining a trio of seating areas to realise the terrace's utmost potential, amid a multilayered backdrop in this newly transfigured urban district.
 With a staggering gamut of historic landmarks all around, culminating in architects Sheppard Robson's Caro Point and Ken Shuttleworth's Bramah House to the northeast, these custom-built rooftop leisure hubs enhance the panoramas through diverse layouts, alfresco dining and sound.

-The capacity to transfigure a roof terrace into a comfy breathing space is intrinsically enabled by lush planting, and the sun-kissed specimens on the pinnacle of Hepworth Court contribute immensely to the outdoor experience, settled in their powder-coated, geometric planters.
-These one-off receptacles not only containerise the plants, functioning as stable reservoirs of nutrients and moisture, but also form sculptural focal points which reproduce the apartment's interior features and the roof's angularity in a highly architectural garden.
+The capacity to transfigure a roof terrace into a comfy breathing space is intrinsically enabled by lush planting, and the sun-kissed specimens on the pinnacle of Hepworth Court contribute immensely to the outdoor experience, settled in their custom-made roof terrace planters.
+These one-off receptacles not only containerise the plants, functioning as stable reservoirs of nutrients and moisture, but also form sculptural focal points which reproduce the apartment's interior features and the roof's angularity in a highly architectural terrace.